Adela Verne: Life

 She was born as Adela Würm (that was later anglicised to Verne) into a musical family named Würm.
 Three of her sisters (of her nine older siblings) were also notable pianists or composers: Mathilde and Alice both also adopted the surname Verne, but Mary returned to Germany, retained the family name Würm, and enjoyed great success as a pianist and composer.

 Clara Schumann heard Adela play when she was a small girl.
 She was so impressed that she wanted to take her to Frankfurt for study, as she had done with Mathilde, however her parents would not permit this.
 Instead, she was taught by Mathilde and Alice, and later by Clara Schumann's daughter Marie Schumann.
+There is considerable confusion about the details of her tuition.

 At age 13 she created a sensation when she played Tchaikovsky's Concerto No.1 in B-flat minor (then a relatively new work), conducted by Sir August Manns at the Crystal Palace.
 Tchaikovsky himself heard of this astonishing young prodigy and wanted to meet her.
 The following year she was introduced to Ignacy Jan Paderewski.
 He was so impressed with her playing that he predicted a great future for her.
 Later she became close friends with Paderewski, accepted as one of his family, and frequented his home in Morges in Switzerland.
 She worked on many pieces with him, including Chopin, as well as most of his own works, including the Sonata in E-flat minor, the Polish Fantasy and the Concerto in A minor, the work with which she made her orchestral debut in New York City.